-1. Is able to derive point form of ohm's law.

-- 2. Is able to derive apply Poisson's and Laplace's equation. - 3.
-Is able to solve numerical problems to Capacitance of parallel plate and spherical capacitors - 4.
+- 1. Can derive point form of ohm's law. - 2.
+Can derive apply Poisson's and Laplace's equation. - 3.
+Can solve numerical problems to Capacitance of parallel plate and spherical capacitors - 4.
 Can derive and evaluate boundary conditions for electric fields.